Aderosoye/linux-wordpress-docker-ci-cd/docs/case-study.md

 - **Docker volumes** preserve WordPress and database data across container restarts.
 - **CI/CD pipeline** validates the repository and deploys updates to the Linux host.

-This design mirrors a simple but realistic production-style separation of concerns.

 ## Linux Administration Work Performed
 The Linux administration side of the project involved the sort of tasks that matter in real environments, not just textbook commands.
 Key areas included: